 Director of Volunteers

 Amanda joins iMentor with many years of experience in staff development, change management, and strategic growth in both the for-profit and non-profit sectors.
 A native New Yorker, Amanda earned her BA summa cum laude from Dickinson College and went on to an 8-year career at Kaplan Test Prep, hiring, managing, and training hundreds of part-time and full time staff.
 She joins iMentor after spending a year with Success Academy Charter Schools, one of the highest-performing charter networks in the nation, in their Teacher Development department.
 As iMentor’s Director of Volunteers, she and her team are responsible for the volunteer recruitment, screening, retention, and applicant growth strategy for iMentor NYC.
-Amanda is also a current MBA candidate at NYU Stern School of Business (attending part-time), earned the coveted Stern Scholar award in 2012, and will attain her degree in January 2014.
+Amanda recently completed her MBA at the NYU Stern School of Business, earning the coveted Stern Scholar award in 2012.
 Amanda lives in Manhattan and, when not working to build iMentor’s amazing pool of dedicated volunteers, loves to travel, read, and explore NYC.

 Sean graduated Magna Cum Laude with a Bachelor’s degree in Accounting.
 Her background of experience includes accounts receivable, accounts payable, and bookkeeping in both for-profit and non-profit.
 Sean is excited to work for an organization that focuses on helping students graduate high school and succeed in college, and to further advance her accounting skills in the not-for-profit industry.
 Her future goal is to earn her Master’s Degree.